Waste.net

 Temperature Gradient and Thermal Energy Storage

-Some common methods to make use of a heat source is to transfer into some sort of district heat distribution network.
+One common method to make use of a heat source is to transfer it into a district heat distribution network.
 Current efforts are more focused on the development of on site direct heat to electricity technologies.

 There is an ongoing challenge to maintain a continuous Cold Side Heat Sink to maximize the energy conversion potential of the available Hot Side Heat Source.
 This factor may determine the choice of the style or method selected for use in the Recovery 2.0 system.